 The standard period of study for the Master's degree in Spatial Planning is two semesters.
 In order to graduate with the academic degree "Master of Science", a total of 60 credit points (LP) must be acquired in the following four modules:

-- Module 1: General Spatial Research and Planning (8 CP)
+- Module 1: Spatial Planning Research in Theory and Practice (8 CP)

 - Module 2: Master Project / Master Design Studio (12 CP)